Monthly Temporal Aggregation of NDVI for Land Cover Change

 """

-# Enforce strict CRS alignment
+# Distortion gate: enforce strict CRS alignment before any temporal stacking

 if ndvi_stack.rio.crs is not None and str(ndvi_stack.rio.crs) != target_crs: